FAQ & GLOSSARY

 MINER: MINER is an acronym which stands for Management of Information Network and Entity Resolver.
 The two primary functions of MINERS are to help to manage the asset information network of DNA and to work with the entities to facilitate reliable and timely communications.
 A MINER is an independent service company who provides worldwide database services to members in order to facilitate the following: asset transfer and tracking functions; user check-ins to provide lists of online users to other users in the network; locker services utilized during asset transfer with PAC; a worldwide look-up of all assets and user public keys; and push notifications to its members.
 MINERS are paid for their services in eCoins calculated using transaction fees plus a network rewards system.

-PAC*: Probable Agreement Consensus is a logical consensus model based upon probability theory whereby agreement from a small sampling of seeded, randomly selected, like members may be used to achieve system-wide agreement of binary decisions.
 PAC is implemented as the central consensus protocol in eCoin.
 Outcomes may include decisions of whether or not to authenticate an user as being the true owner of a digital asset based upon a review of presented credential information.
 PAC allows for efficient and rapid decision making in a decentralized system lacking central authority and control as well as giving each and every member equal say and opportunity in the decision making processes.
+Only DNA peer members may participate in PAC decisions and only peers may decide if an asset movement is legitimate.
+MINERs, root agencies and the DNA DOA are ineligible in such processes.

 Storage Locker: A secure storage location implemented through MINERS and used for convenient information relay during asset validation.
 Locker ports are opened on the MINER server and secured using network security mechanisms.